Some robots get better by trying, failing, and trying again — like a baby learning to walk.

 End-of-lesson check

-What is the core idea behind "Robots That Learn From Watching"?
+What is the main idea of "Robots That Learn From Watching"?

 Some robots get better by trying, failing, and trying again — like a baby learning to walk.

-Which term best describes a foundational idea in "Robots That Learn From Watching"?
+Which concept is most central to "Robots That Learn From Watching"?

 reward